norbertkiszka/orangerigol/README.md

 Next menu is a "main menu".
 To start build process, enter first option (press enter).
 It will grab all necessary information from You and at the end fully working image should be generated.

-Build process will take couple hours, especially if its first time.
+Build process will take some time, especially if its first time.

-After that, You can run this script again, and You should see one more option (last one) to flash image into SD card.
-After flashing, it will resize filesystem in order to use full card capacity.
+After that, it will go back to main menu and You should see one more option (last one) to flash image into disk or SD card.
+After flashing, it will resize filesystem in order to use full disk capacity.

-If current SD card is mounted in Your host, it will ask for Your permission to umount it.
+If given disk or card is mounted in Your host, it will ask for Your permission to umount it.
 If You dont use its contents, its safe to press enter here.

-Naturally, If You have some important data on SD card before flashing, make a backup, because flashing will overwrite it.
+Naturally, If You have some important data on target disk before flashing, make a backup, because flashing will overwrite it.

-Finally You can remove card from a card reader and put it into device.
+Finally You can remove card from a card reader (or unplug disk) and put it into target device.
 Now You can use at it is or do You own changes if You like.

 ## Features

 - Choice of installing base system (server) or a user friendly desktop (graphical interface) with a bunch of a desktop software (browser, video player, document viewers, etc).
 - When interrupted by user or due to error, it will ask to continue or to delete rootfs and start from the beginning.
 - Preinstalled desktop setup with Mate enviroment (supported and popular fork of a Gnome 2) - ready to use from first start.
-- Possibility to flash SD card directly from a menu in this script.
+- Possibility to flash SD card, disk or USB pendrive directly from a menu in this script.
 After flashing, it will resize fs to fullfil whole SD card.

 ## Videos and screenshots